 Especially, the bass sound should work with a kick drum.
 A Kick adds a pulse to the music and, blended with Bass, will make both instruments more powerful and juicier.

-After you are satisfied with the recorded sound, it's time to EQ the Bass.
+After you are satisfied with the recorded sound, it's time for the bass mixing process and to EQ the Bass.
 This process shouldn't be long because if you have a good bass sound that sits nicely in the mix, it will need minimal EQ tweaking.

 Use pass filters like HPF and LPF to eliminate very low and high frequencies.